Poland's governing coalition on brink of collapse - RFI

 Warsaw (AFP)

-Poland's ruling right-wing coalition was on the brink of collapse on Friday, with leaders mulling a minority government or fresh elections after MPs broke ranks over the adoption of a controversial animal rights bill.
+Poland's ruling right-wing coalition was on the brink of collapse on Friday with leaders mulling a minority government or snap elections after MPs broke ranks over the adoption of a controversial animal rights bill.

 "Any option is now possible -- both a minority government and early elections," Piotr Muller, spokesman for the right-wing United Right government led by the dominant Law and Justice (PiS) party, told local media.

-Senior PiS party politician Marek Suski went a step further, telling the commercial TVN24 news channel that "our coalition partners ended the coalition" when they broke ranks on the animal rights law.
+Senior PiS politician Marek Suski went a step further, telling the commercial TVN24 news channel that "our partners ended the coalition" when they broke ranks on the animal rights law.

-A PiS spokeswoman told the Onet news website that the "party leaders would meet next week to decide about the future of the government".
+PiS politicians said party leaders would meet on Monday "to decide about the future of the government".

+But Michal Wojcik, a senior member of the junior coalition partner United Poland (SP), denied the coalition was in jeopardy.

+He said SP party leader Zbigniew Ziobro, currently the justice minister, had not stepped down.

 Poland's next regularly scheduled parliamentary elections are due in 2023.